ohshitgorillas/qmk_userspace/keyboards/planck/rev7/keymaps/ohshitgorillas/README.md

 ### Auto-Correction
 I use the QMK Autocorrect feature heavily with a custom library that I fill out as I make typos.
-This can be found at [autocorrect.txt](../../../../../autocorrect.txt).
+This can be found [here](../../../../../autocorrect).

 While there are several libraries out there for this kind of thing, most of them are focused on misspellings.
 I know how to spell, I just want to have my keyboard autocorrect *typos*.